CRYPTOTAG is a device for securely backing up cryptocurrency hardware wallet recovery seeds.

-The titanium CRYPTOTAG device (silver, with CRYPTOTAG logo)
+The titanium CRYPTOTAG device — it’s silver with the CRYPTOTAG logo

-A “bitholder” (a small piece of metal with eight holes in it)
+A bitholder, which is a small piece of metal with eight holes in it

-Find a solid base such as a strong table, with a clear workspace, and make sure you have your recovery seed handy.
+Find a solid base with a clear workspace, like a strong table, and make sure you have your recovery seed handy.